home-assistant/home-assistant.io/source/_integrations/notify_events.markdown

   required: false
   type: string
   default: notify
-token:
-  description: Your channel source token.
-  required: true
-  type: string
 {% endconfiguration %}

 ### That's it!

-Now you can use the `notify.NOTIFIER_NAME` service inside your Home Assistant to:
+Now you can use the `notify.events` service inside your Home Assistant to:
 - Send any notifications or alerts
 - Distribute events by `level` and `priority`
 - Attach **files** and **images** (local or remote)